-Today: Pioneering surgery by a woman in disguise!
+Today: Pioneering surgery by a surgeon with a secret!

 THE NIGHT OF 25 JULY 1826 was cold and wet.
 In the small settlement of Wynberg, nine miles from Cape Town, Mrs Wilhelmina Munnik’s pregnancy was coming to a traumatic conclusion.
 The baby – for which Wilhemina and her husband Thomas had waited for ten years – refused to be born.
 The midwife had done all she could, and was forced to concede defeat.
 A doctor was needed.

-James Barry's real name was Margaret Bulkley.
+James Barry's birth name was Margaret Bulkley.
 Born in Cork in 1789, Margaret had decided at the age of 19 that she wanted to study medicine (under the influence of her tutor and a maverick Venezuelan revolutionary who was living in exile in London).
 In 1809 such a course was firmly closed to women, and so Margaret made a courageous, audacious decision.
 She disguised herself as a man and adopted the name of her late uncle, the eccentric painter James Barry.
-After successfully gaining the MD degree at Edinburgh in 1812, “Dr James Barry” became a member of the Royal College of Surgeons of England (the first woman to do so) and joined the British Army as a military surgeon.
-In 1816 Assistant Surgeon Dr Barry was posted to the Cape Colony, where he would make a great name for himself.
+After successfully gaining the MD degree at Edinburgh in 1812, “Dr James Barry” became a member of the Royal College of Surgeons of England (in effect the first biological woman to do so) and joined the British Army as a military surgeon.
+In 1816 Dr Barry was posted to the Cape Colony, where he would make a great name for himself.

 When Dr Barry arrived at the Munniks’ house on that rainy July night in 1826, he found Wilhelmina Munnik in a terrible state.
 An examination showed that the baby could not possibly be delivered in the normal way.
 This left only one option – an option dreaded by all doctors in that era.
 A caesarean operation would have to be performed.